Visitor Q: Plot

-The film's plot is often compared to Pier Paolo Pasolini's Teorema, in which a strange visitor to a wealthy family seduces the maid, the son, the mother, the daughter, and finally the father, before leaving a few days after, subsequently changing their lives.

 The film starts off with a question: "Have you ever done it with your Dad?"; the viewer then sees Miki Yamazaki, a young prostitute, trying to persuade her father, Kiyoshi, into having sex with her.
 Her father is videotaping the scene for a documentary he is preparing on Japanese youths.
-Once it appears the father is letting himself be persuaded, she tells him the price (50,000 Yen).
-They have sex, the father ejaculates after a very short time, and the disappointed daughter informs him it will be 100,000 Yen now, because of this.
-The father then realizes the camera has been on all along.
+Though he is disgusted with himself for considering it, Kiyoshi agrees to the act, and Miki charges him 50,000 yen.
+The two have sex, but Kiyoshi suffers from premature ejaculation.
+Miki mocks him, calling him a 'minuteman', and then doubles her price because of his failure.

-In the next scene, called "Have you ever been hit on the head?", a man, the titular visitor, hits the father over the head with a rock for no apparent reason.
+In the next scene, called "Have you ever been hit on the head?", Kiyoshi waits for the train at a local train station.
+Outside, a man wearing a red shirt, the titular Visitor Q, is smoking.
+As Kiyoshi remains unaware of the Visitor's presence, the Visitor grabs a rock from the ground, opens a window and hits Kiyoshi over the head with it, knocking him unconscious.

 The film then moves on to a scene titled "Have you ever hit your mom?"
 In this scene, the mother, Keiko, is working on a jigsaw puzzle, and her hands are shown to have red marks, showing where she has been beaten.
 Her teenage son, Takuya, comes in and starts throwing things at the already broken apartment walls because he is unhappy with the toothbrush his mother bought him.
 He then hits his mother with a rug beater.
-Later, bullies from the son's school come to the front of the house and shoot fireworks through the son's bedroom window, forcing him to cower on the floor.
-Meanwhile, the mother prepares and injects a dose of heroin.
+Later, bullies from Takuya's school come to the front of the house and shoot fireworks through the son's bedroom window, forcing him to cower on the floor.
+Meanwhile, Keiko prepares and injects a dose of heroin.

-On his way back from work, the father crosses paths with the visitor again, who hits him over the head with a rock as in their first encounter.
-The two arrive at the father's home, and the mother serves them dinner.
-The father announces that the visitor will be staying with the family for a while.
-The son comes down while they are eating and starts beating the mother again.
-This does not surprise or bother the father or the visitor.
-Later, the father is seen watching one of his old tapes, and it turns out that he was raped by a group of teenagers.
+On his way back from work, Kiyoshi crosses paths with the Visitor again, who hits him with a rock for a second time.
+Kiyoshi returns home with the Visitor, and Keiko serves them dinner.
+Kiyoshi announces that the Visitor will be staying with the family for a while.
+Takuya comes down while they are eating and starts beating his mother again.
+This does not surprise or bother Kiyoshi or the Visitor.
+Later, Kiyoshi watches one of his old tapes, and it turns out that he was raped by a group of teenagers.